 For those of you who know me, I love castles!
+And Europe has some of the most magical, fairytale castles undoubtedly.
 I spent 2 weeks in Ireland visiting some of the best-preserved castles from centuries ago and exploring the ruins which are today UNESCO World Heritage sites.
 My trip to Transylvania was also about stepping into a fascinating world where the medieval era came to life in some of the most stunning royal residences ever.
 However, no castle has piqued my attention as Neuschwanstein Castle in Bavaria.

 Apparently, the castle was Disney's inspiration for Cinderella's castle and there's no doubt why it was chosen.
 The magnificent building is not only a masterpiece in its architecture but also the setting it stands tall in, is a treat for the eyes.
 With the backdrop of the snow-laden Bavarian Alps, the castle itself stands on an isolated cliff, fulfilling the purpose it was built for - a place for King Ludwig II to get away from people and spend some time by himself.
 However, it was never really completed from the inside due to the untimely accidental death of the king, after which the castle was opened to the public.

 I visited it during the winter, which was great because the snow only added to the beauty of the place.
 However, getting inside the castle can only be done through a guided tour which is best reserved in advance lest the tickets could be sold out on site.
 Also, the castle itself is closed on Christmas Eve and Christmas Day, which is when I visited the place and was thus, unlucky!
 The castle grounds are open, however, so one can walk around the area and get some gorgeous pictures.